asalia-1/Predicting-Credit-Card-Approvals/README.md

 ## Predicting-Credit-Card-Approvals
-This machine learning uses Logistic regression to solve this classification problem.
+This machine learning model uses Logistic regression to solve this classification problem.
 I performed GrdSearchCV to fine-tune my hyperparameters to achieve the best possible result, or to train the model efficiently.

 Tools used: Python, numpy, pandas, scikit-learn, Jupyter Notebook